damianoazzolini/pasta/README.md

 See below for some example programs.

-You can also use Docker ([image on Dockerhub](https://hub.docker.com/repository/docker/damianodamianodamiano/pasta)) to test the application:
+You can also use Docker ([image on Dockerhub](https://hub.docker.com/r/damianodamianodamiano/pasta)) to test the application:
 ```
 docker pull damianodamianodamiano/pasta
 docker container run -it pasta bash
 ```
 then you are ready to go (follows the nex instructions to run an example).
-However, the image is *rarely updated*.
+However, the image is *rarely updated* (almost never), and currently contains an old version (where some bugs are not fixed).

 <!-- You can also install the package via `pip`.
 Note that there already exists a package called [`pasta`](https://github.com/google/pasta), so this will probably conflict with it if is installed (this happens if you run this in google colab).